Harith-Dev/CPU-Ray-Tracer-for-Unity/README.md

 ----------information------------

-its not very optimazed for Real Time so to Run it in Real time you shoud set "ScreenSize" to about (200,100) and its use very simple math Functions and mothods and its not sepport multiple bounces.
+its not very optimazed for Real Time so to Run it in Real time you should set "ScreenSize" to about (200,100) and its not sepport multiple bounces. alot of shading tasks its run on main thread to keep it simple. its use very simple math Functions and algorithms so its simple and good source to learn from it.

+Planned Improvements:
+- Adding multi-bounce ray tracing for better lighting effects.
+- Improving performance with better algorithms or using Unity’s Burst features.

 ----------Dev-------------

-By Harith.CGDV
+By Harith.CSDV

 From IRAQ